Revalidation for pharmacy professionals

 Revalidation is something that health professionals and their employers know well from the models that have been put in place for doctors, nurses and midwives.
 The pharmacy professions are distinct from other professions and from one another, so we are proposing something similar in name but fundamentally different in design so that it is tailored for pharmacy.

-We are currently consulting upon these proposals, which were developed over three years of research, testing, piloting and evaluation done in collaboration with pharmacy professionals and involving members of the public.
+We recently consulted upon proposals to introduce revalidation for pharmacy professionals, which were developed over three years of research, testing, piloting and evaluation done in collaboration with pharmacy professionals and involving members of the public.

 - reduce and simplify the recording requirements for CPD